Table of Contents

 Key Points

-• Factors to consider when deciding when to retire include Social Security benefits, inflation, and healthcare costs.
+• Factors to consider when deciding when to retire include Social Security benefits, other sources of income, and expenses like health care costs.

 • The full retirement age for Social Security benefits varies based on birth year.